Selleo/DevPath/content/web_development/Framework and language/react-native/basics.md

 - Can utilize redux with usage of react-redux hooks

 **Lists**

 - Knows that components are responsible for rendering Lists
 - Know how to re-render this elements and improve its performance

 **React Hooks**

 - Knows how to use basic hooks
 - Knows how to build own custom hooks
 - Knows how to mimic old lifecycle methods

 **React Styling**

 - Knows how to style elements with RN API
-- Is aware of limitations that comes with ReactNative styling (this are not CSS)
+- Is aware of limitations that comes with ReactNative styling (these are not CSS)

 **Platform specific code**

 - Knows how to get information about current platform
 - Knows how to write platform specific file implementations for components and utils
 - Knows how to use `Plaform.select` to write styles

 **Formik basic + basic validation**

 - Creates simple create/edit forms
 - Create array-like fields
 - Validate data inside form
 - Display errors of validation

 **Testing basic**

 - Is able to write simple snap tests
 - Is able to write simple integration test
 - Is able to write test that checks redux

 ---

 ## 📦 ReactNative / Overview